custom-components/pyscript/README.md

 unzip hass-custom-pyscript.zip
 ```

-Alternatively you can install the current GitHub master version by cloning and copying:
+Alternatively, you can install the current GitHub master version by cloning and copying:
 ```bash
 mkdir SOME_LOCAL_WORKSPACE
 cd SOME_LOCAL_WORKSPACE